jina-ai/docs/chapters/parallel/index.md

 ### Before you start

-You are expected to be familiar with the general concepts of Jina.
+You are expected to be familiar with the general concepts of Jina, as presented in [here](https://docs.jina.ai/chapters/core/introduction/index.html).

 You should also have experience with parallelism in other systems.
 Jina does follow the best practices and designs from other databases or search engines.
 However, Jina is primarily a *neural search engine*.
 This means some changes and adaptations were necessary.
 This chapter will explain these.

 ### Implementation